grafana/k6-docs/src/data/markdown/docs/03 cloud/02 Analyzing Results/08 Test Comparison.md

 You can compare high-level metrics, individual checks, and URL endpoints.

 To establish a point of comparison, you can set a baseline.
-You may also wish to compare against a previous test run to look for a measurable differences in some change you made.
+You may also wish to compare against a previous test run to look for measurable differences stemming from a change that you made.

 ## Set a baseline test